BlazorExtensions/Canvas/README.md

 Both client and server-side scenarios using either Blazor or Razor Components are supported.

-**NOTE** Currently targets the v0.9.0 preview version of Blazor/Razor Components, which has a limitation regarding static files included in component libraries (aspnet/AspNetCore#6349).
-As a temporary workaround, manually add the `blazor.extensions.canvas.js` file in a `&lt;script&gt;` tag in the `&lt;head&gt;` element of your project website.
+**NOTE** Currently targets the v3.0.0-preview4 version of Blazor/Razor Components, which has a limitation regarding static files included in component libraries (aspnet/AspNetCore#6349).
+As a temporary workaround, manually add the `blazor.extensions.canvas.js` file in a `<script>` tag in the `<head>` element of your project website.

 # Installation